insaafmah/SOAR/ARCHITECTURE.md

 ### Object-Oriented Principles
 The codebase is designed with strong adherence to low coupling, where clear separation of concerns ensures modules can evolve independently.
 As well as high cohesion, where each class or component has a single, well-defined responsibility.
-Along with reusability where UI components such as WeatherLoadingSpinner, AppOutlineTextfield are designed for reuse across multiple screens if needed.
+Along with reusability where UI components such as WeatherLoadingSpinner, AppOutLinedTextField are designed for reuse across multiple screens if needed.

 **Low coupling** is achieved using Hilt, which injects repositories/data sources automatically, and by ensuring layers are isolated and communicate only through well-defined interfaces.